-71.15 Site - Protected Area(not applicable)
+71.15 Site - Protected Area

 The Site of Work is a protected area.
 Entry to the Port premises is regulated by entry passes.
 These passes will be issued by the Central Industrial Security Force or any other authority authorized by the Employer.
 The Contractor should furnish a list of person for whom the passes are to be issued to the Engineer and arrange to obtain the passes from the appropriate authority, based on the recommendation of the Engineer and abide by the Rules of the New Mangalore Port Authority with regard to entry etc. For the entry of trucks and other vehicles also, the Contractor should obtain necessary permits.
-However, no charges will be levied for the individual passes or the permits for the vehicles of the Contractor or his sub-contractors for the bonafide use of the work.

 The Contractor shall retain the original passes obtained by them in respect of their labour and staffs engaged in the Works and produce the same to the Engineer as and when called for.
 It should not be either destroyed or allowed to be taken by the labour/staff after its use.